 - Keep your stuff as neatly contained close to your bed as possible, don’t let your possessions sprawl out across the floor.

 When you stay in a hostel dorm you will share a bathroom with everyone else.
 The way that the showers and toilets are set out depends on the style of the hostel, sometimes they are in individual rooms and sometimes they are in a row of stalls like a public changing room at the gym or swimming pool.

 Sometimes you will be supplied with towels, sometimes you will be expected to bring your own.
 Don’t expect cute little bottles of shampoo and conditioner like in a hotel, it’s your responsibility to bring your own toiletries.
+Generally, bringing your own stuff is how hostels work (although some of the luxury hostels will supply towels and toiletries.)
 When it comes time to have a shower it helps to have a small bag that you can use to carry your stuff back and forth to the bathroom.